sivaraj-dev/sivaraj-dev/README.md

 ### Hi, Sivaraj here 👋

-I'm Sivaraj, a passionate software developer with a knack for simplicity.
+A passionate software developer with a knack for simplicity.
 I specialize in web and app development, always striving to make the complex simple.

 ## Let's Connect